hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 4 3 3 1 6 1 7
-Weapons/Armour: Spellsinger may be equipped with weapons and armour chosen from the Forest-Walker Equipment list.
+Weapons/Armor: Spellsinger may be equipped with weapons and armor chosen from the Forest-Walker Equipment list.
 Skills: The Spellsinger may choose from Shooting, Academic, and Speed, when he gains a new skill.
 In addition,